acdc1103/fairData/readme.md

 ## Additional Information
 - This project has been developed in the course of a university project.
 We tried to adhere to the pep8 coding style and developed unit-tests for easier future developments and quality assurance.
 - The website has been designed in Webflow.
+- The project consists of a app.py that is the Flask backend of the web application, metrics.py consisting of all metrics tested in the application, mapper.py mapping the different metadata schemas to a unified schema, api_handler.py currently on consisting of handling the finances.worldbank API to retrieve metadata and data sample, scraper.py a scraper that utilizes a json to maintain elements that have to be scraped (metadata url & data sample url), logger.py a python logger that is used throughout project, utils.py consists of functions that are reused and utilities for other functions and the unittests metrics_test.py for the metrics.
+The frontend is using javascript metrics.js and webflow.js (for design purposes).